How to Add Google Analytics to WordPress

 After that, you’ll see an option to connect your Google Analytics with your MonsterInsights account.
 Select your account to continue authentication.

-Next, you’ll need to allow MonsterInsights the proper permissions.
+Next, you’ll need to click Allow to allow MonsterInsights the proper permissions.

 After that, you’ll need to pick a profile to complete the connection.
 If you have multiple websites connected to your Google Analytics account, then you’ll need to choose the right website property here.